February 11th, 2019 | Press Releases

 “Legend Senior Living is a great place to work; this allows us to have great associates who deliver great care,” said Theresa Viscardis, Vice President of Operations for Oklahoma, Kansas and Colorado.
 “I’ve been in healthcare operations for 27 years, and all that time, I’ve never worked for an organization with higher standards,” she said.

-Each senior living community in the state must pass an unannounced, annual re-licensure survey by the ODH.
+Each senior living residence in the state must pass an unannounced, annual re-licensure survey by the ODH.
 “Oklahoma is one of the toughest regulated states,” said Dyson.
 “It is very difficult to attain a zero-deficiency survey.”

 The survey measures residence rights compliance, compliance with hiring processes, background checks – including criminal history and citizenship – and training (abuse, neglect misappropriation of funds).
 The inspection includes sanitation, dining and kitchen facilities, clinical care negotiated service agreements, cleanliness of living quarters, delivery of care, and physical asset management to assure a homelike and safe environment.